datazip-inc/olake/README.md

   </li>
 </ul>
 <p align="left">
-  Built for scalable, real-time pipelines, OLake Go provides a simple web UI and CLI - used to ingest into vendor-lock-in free Iceberg tables supporting all the query-engines/warehouses.
+  Built for scalable, real-time pipelines, OLake provides a simple web UI and CLI - used to ingest into vendor-lock-in free Iceberg tables supporting all the query-engines/warehouses.
   <br/><br/>
   Read the docs and benchmarks at
   <a href="https://olake.io/docs" target="_blank">olake.io/docs</a>.